anywhichway/ipvfs/README.md

 # Goals

 - A simple version management capability that can meet the needs of casual users when wrapped in a user interface.
 In short, provide the ability to track and retrieve old versions of files.
+Branching and merging are not an objective.
-- Be efficient in time and space
+- Be efficient in time, space, and network utilization.

 # Rationale